tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 It could then issue a number of invalidation requests to the Dispatcher.
 One for each page containing the asset.

 In theory, that should work.
 But only for first level dependencies.
-You wouldn't want to apply that scheme for multi-level dependencies.
+You wouldn't want to apply that scheme for multi-level dependencies, for instance when you use the image on an experience fragment that is used on a page.
 Actually, we believe that approach is too complex – and there might be run-time issues.
-Generally the best advice is to not do expensive computing in event handlers.
-We believe that searching can become quite expensive.
+And generally the best advice is to not do expensive computing in event handlers.
+And especially searching can become quite expensive.

 ##### Conclusion